-Day 1 • Reviewers arrive on campus by 5:00 p.m.
-Day 1 The DOF/VPAA and the ADOF for Personnel, Development, and Diversity dine with the reviewers to discuss the itinerary, self-study and to review the major issues that will need to be addressed during their visit.
-Day 2 Day 2 Breakfast &amp; Morning Reviewers have breakfast with the Department Chair or Program Director.
+Day 1 Reviewers arrive on campus by 5:00 p.m.
+The DOF/VPAA and the ADOF dine with the reviewers to discuss the itinerary, self-study and to review the major issues that will need to be addressed during their visit.
+Day 2 Breakfast & Morning Reviewers have breakfast with the Department Chair or Program Director.
 Reviewers meet with full-time department members and staff (including faculty and administrative support staff).
 Each meeting should last at least half an hour.
 If there is a large list of faculty and/or staff that need to meet with the reviewers, the department should determine the best process to structure the meetings.
-Lunch Reviewers meet with majors and/or minors, or appropriate student constituencies, in the department or program.
-Lunch is often a comfortable environment for students to meet with reviewers.
+Lunch • Reviewers meet with majors and/or minors, or appropriate student constituencies, in the department or program.
+Lunch is often a comfortable environment for students to meet withreviewers.
 Afternoon Reviewers continue to meet with department members and staff.
 If there are other faculty, staff and/or students that need to meet with the reviewers but do not necessarily have to have a one-on-one meeting, a reception can be planned for late in the afternoon.
 Reception costs must be approved by the DOF/VPAA.
 Dinner Reviewers have dinner on their own to discuss their findings.
 Day 3 Breakfast & morning Reviewers have breakfast with the Department Chair or members of the faculty/staff with whom they could not meet during day 2.
-The DOF/VPAA and ADOF for Personnel, Development, and Diversity hold an exit interview with the reviewing team prior to its leaving campus.
-Depending on travel arrangements, reviewers stay for lunch or leave for their home institutions.
+The DOF/VPAA and the ADOF hold an exit interview with the reviewing team prior to its leaving campus. • Depending on travel arrangements, reviewers stay for lunch or leave for their home institutions.

-\ All expenses for the review are charged to an account in the DOF/VPAA Office.
+^{} All expenses for the review are charged to an account in the DOF/VPAA Office.